LaunchCodeEducation/lchs/src/appendices/software-installation/vscode-setup.rst

 *extensions*.
 These are small programs that support our work by highlighting keywords, flagging syntax errors, providing suggestions, etc. We used these features in the repl.it and Trinket online editors.
-Now we want to include them in our VSCode workspace.
+Now we want to include them in our VS Code workspace.

 #.
-Open VSCode and select the *Extensions* icon on the left side of the
+Open VS Code and select the *Extensions* icon on the left side of the
    workspace.

    .. figure:: figures/extensions-icon.png
-      :alt: Extensions button in the VSCode toolbar.
+      :alt: Extensions button in the VS Code toolbar.

-      Extensions add helpful tools to VSCode!
+      Extensions add helpful tools to VS Code!

 #.
 In the search bar, enter ``Python``.
 Select the *Python* extension from
    ``Microsoft``.
 Click the *Install* button.

    .. figure:: figures/python-ext.png
-      :alt: Python extension for VSCode.
+      :alt: Python extension for VS Code.
       :width: 70%

-      This extension allows VSCode to recognize and run Python code.
+      This extension allows VS Code to recognize and run Python code.

 #.
 Back in the search bar, enter ``html css support``.
 Select and install the
    option from ``ecmel``.

    .. figure:: figures/html-css-ext.png
-      :alt: HTML/CSS extension for VSCode.
+      :alt: HTML/CSS extension for VS Code.
       :width: 70%

-      This extension allows VSCode to recognize HTML and CSS code.
+      This extension allows VS Code to recognize HTML and CSS code.

 Optional Extensions
 ^^^^^^^^^^^^^^^^^^^